Why Do Students (Not) Choose Second-Cycle Mathematics Studies? Questionnaire and Graduate-Tracking Evidence from Poland: Introduction

 \section{Introduction}

 On 2024, there was 31 universities in Poland which offered the access to the first-cycle mathematical studies, out of which 27 provided students with second-cycle mathematical studies as well.
-Despite this rather broad selection, the second-cycle studies are often overlooked by the students of mathematics, as well as the students of other subjects, as pointed out in data collected by OPI-PIB ELA.\footnote{National Information Processing Institute -- National Research Institute, offering access to aggregated data obtained by Polish Graduate Tracking System, which monitors the professional careers of polish students. \hyperlink{https://www.ela.nauka.gov.pl/en}{https://www.ela.nauka.gov.pl/en}} This is not a new problem -- in general, there is a lot of papers on drop-out ratio in STEM-related fields \cite{burke2019student,tight2020student,valencia2024dropout}, but unclear definition of a drop-out \cite{xavier2020literature} significantly hampers most literature review attempts in this direction.
+Despite this rather broad selection, the second-cycle studies are often overlooked by the students of mathematics, as well as the students of other subjects, as pointed out in data collected by OPI-PIB ELA.\footnote{National Information Processing Institute -- National Research Institute, offering access to aggregated data obtained by Polish Graduate Tracking System, which monitors the professional careers of polish students. \href{https://www.ela.nauka.gov.pl/en}{https://www.ela.nauka.gov.pl/en}} This is not a new problem -- in general, there is a lot of papers on drop-out ratio in STEM-related fields \cite{burke2019student,tight2020student,valencia2024dropout}, but unclear definition of a drop-out \cite{xavier2020literature} significantly hampers most literature review attempts in this direction.

-To ramp up the difficulty of retention problems in mathematics in particular, a large part of the community of academic teachers have noticed that ``\textit{The mathematics students are no longer what they used to be.}'' -- they tend to avoid more abstract courses in favour of more data-analysis- or actuarial-oriented subjects.
+To ramp up the difficulty of retention problems in mathematics in particular, a large part of the community of academic teachers have noticed that ``\textit{Mathematics students are no longer what they used to be.}'' -- they tend to avoid more abstract courses in favour of more data-analysis- or actuarial-oriented subjects.

-While there were several reports on this topic (e.g. \cite{rotem2021dropping}) and even some mathematical models which allow to predict the student retention (see \cite{fenwick2009recruitment,kilian2020predicting}), none of these took into account the following two factors at once: \begin{itemize} \item focusing solely or mainly on mathematics; \item providing reasons for that situation which would be backed up by data gathered from students. \end{itemize}
+There were several reports on the topic of retention between the first and the second cycle of studies (e.g. \cite{rotem2021dropping}).
+In terms of retention, there are papers which are dedicated specifically to retention in mathematics (cf. \cite{fenwick2009recruitment,Geisler2018}), either as a part of the curriculum or as a study field.
+Individual aspects are investigated as well, usually in the context of STEM-related fields (see, e.g. \cite{Lytle2023STEMEngagement}).
+There also exists a fair number of mathematical models which allow to predict the student retention (see \cite{fenwick2009recruitment,kilian2020predicting,burke2019student}), none of these took into account all of the following factors at once: \begin{itemize} \item pinpoints the problem of transition between the Bachelors' and Masters' degree studies; \item focusing solely or mainly on mathematics; \item providing reasons for that situation which would be backed up by data gathered from students. \end{itemize}

 The main aim of this paper is to fill that gap in the following ways: we aim to identify the main reasons for the students to finish only the first-cycle studies and simultaneously explore the potential methods of improving the percentage of Bachelors who stay at the university for Masters degree.
 We try to explore the nature of expectations that upcoming first-cycle studies graduates have towards the postgraduate courses offered by the universities by conducting a survey amongst them (with the help of HEI authorities).